 The mission of the Parish Life Line ministry is to share God’s love, warmth and compassion with those within the Parish requesting help during times of difficulty, loss or sickness.
 A team of volunteers is able to provide meals, occasional rides for appointments and church services, and flower delivery following Easter and Christmas.

-To become a part of this important ministry, please complete the volunteer form [link] and return it to the parish office or scan and email it to email@example.com.
+To become a part of this important ministry, please complete the Parish Life Line Volunteer Form and return it to the parish office or scan and email it to email@example.com.

 If you have a need of your own, please contact the parish office at 908.234.0002 to initiate help.